 On the other hand, where a Buyer is seeking protection in regard to Payment Obligations, including obligations under derivative transactions, consistency among the definitions of Bankruptcy in the Master Agreement and the Credit Events is useful and relevant.
 As this is a relatively rare situation, the G6 did not consider this to be a sufficient rationale for retaining the existing language.

-The differing purpose of the Bankruptcy Credit Event suggested to the G6 that this language is inappropriate in this context and is further ambiguous and difficult to rely upon as a Credit Event trigger.
+The differing purpose of the Bankruptcy Credit Event suggested to the G6 that this language is inappropriate in this context and is ambiguous and difficult to rely upon as a Credit Event trigger.
 The G6 therefore recommends that Subsection 4.2(i) be deleted from the definition of the Bankruptcy Credit Event in its entirety.

 Section 4.2(b)